 Prayer and Pastoral Care

 One way we demonstrate our faithfulness as a Christian community is by caring for each other.
 All of our clergy are available to respond to your pastoral care needs.
-If you have a concern you would like to share with them please contact Rev. Doug King.
+If you have a concern you would like to share with them please contact Chanel Robertson.
 We also pray together in Sunday worship, in our monthly Healing Service, after worship as part of our Prayer Partners team, monthly with our Prayer Matters prayer group and we also have an online prayer chain.
 Click here for more information.

 We host a collection of annual events including the Park Avenue Tree Lighting and Social Hour, our Strawberry Festival, the Congregational Dinner and Annual Meetings, pancake breakfast fundraisers and summer barbecues.
 Click here for more information.